Henrymelendez/cassandra_project/README.md

 # Things Learned

-Designed a NoSQL database using Apache Cassandra based on the original schema outlined in project one.
+Designed a NoSQL database using Apache Cassandra based on the original schema outlined in the postgresql project.
 Skills include:

 Created a nosql database using Apache Cassandra (both locally and with docker containers) Developed denormalized tables optimized for a specific set queries and business needs